ibm-cloud-docs/vmwaresolutions/services/htkc_ordering.md

 {:external: target="_blank" .external}

-# Ordering HyTrust KeyControl on IBM Cloud
+# Ordering HyTrust KeyControl
 {: #htkc_ordering}

-You can order the HyTrust KeyControl on {{site.data.keyword.cloud}} service while you order a new instance with an HA-pair of HyTrust KeyControl appliances included or by adding the HyTrust KeyControl appliances to your existing instance.
+You can order the HyTrust KeyControl service while you order a new instance with an HA-pair of HyTrust KeyControl appliances included or by adding the HyTrust KeyControl appliances to your existing instance.

-## Ordering HyTrust KeyControl on IBM Cloud for a new instance
+## Ordering HyTrust KeyControl for a new instance
 {: #htkc_ordering-new}

-You can order a new instance with HyTrust KeyControl on {{site.data.keyword.cloud_notm}} by using one of the following methods:
+You can order a new instance with HyTrust KeyControl by using one of the following methods:
-* From the {{site.data.keyword.vmwaresolutions_short}} console, when you order a new instance, select **HyTrust KeyControl on IBM Cloud** in the **Services** section.
+* From the {{site.data.keyword.vmwaresolutions_short}} console, when you order a new instance, click **HyTrust KeyControl** under the **Security and Compliance** category in the **Optional Services** section.
-* From the {{site.data.keyword.cloud_notm}} catalog, click the **VMware** icon on the left navigation pane, and then click the **HyTrust KeyControl on IBM Cloud** card in the **VMware Services** section.
+* From the {{site.data.keyword.cloud_notm}} catalog, click the **VMware** icon on the left navigation pane, and then click **HyTrust KeyControl** on the **Security and Compliance** card in the **Services** section.
 Specify the service settings and select **Add to New Instance**.

-## Ordering HyTrust KeyControl on IBM Cloud for an existing instance
+## Ordering HyTrust KeyControl for an existing instance
 {: #htkc_ordering-existing}

-You can add the HyTrust KeyControl on {{site.data.keyword.cloud_notm}} service into an existing instance by using one the following methods:
+You can add the HyTrust KeyControl service into an existing instance by using one the following methods:
 * From the {{site.data.keyword.vmwaresolutions_short}} console, view the instance that you want to add the service for, click **Services** on the left navigation pane, and click **Add**.
-* From the {{site.data.keyword.cloud_notm}} catalog, click the **VMware** icon on the left navigation pane, and then click the **HyTrust KeyControl on IBM Cloud** card in the **VMware Services** section.
+* From the {{site.data.keyword.cloud_notm}} catalog, click the **VMware** icon on the left navigation pane, and then click **HyTrust KeyControl** on the **Security and Compliance** card in the **Services** section.
 Specify the service settings and select **Add to Existing Instance**.

-## HyTrust KeyControl on IBM Cloud service configuration
+## HyTrust KeyControl service configuration
 {: #htkc_ordering-config}

 When you order the service, provide the following settings.